gokhalechaitanya/multipleinfections/README.md

 # multipleinfections

-This git repository provides information to produce the manuscript "Multiple infections and complex life cycles"
+This git repository provides information to produce the manuscript "On multiple infections by parasites with complex life cycles"

 The code folder contains mathematica files: